Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese

 As Rolling Thunder Revue unpacks the significance of the tour and Dylan’s music, Scorsese plays up the element of myth by inviting a chorus of talking heads to reflect about the experience in freewheeling interviews.
 Joan Baez talks about her love for performing with Dylan, while the archival footage of their duets throws more heat than Bradley Cooper crooning with Lady Gaga at the Oscars.
 Ruben “Hurricane” Carter, in perhaps the film’s best chapter, speaks about Dylan’s interest in his case and the song that helped set him free.
 Sharon Stone pops up intermittently as she recalls begrudgingly accompanying her mother to the Revue only to noticed by Dylan, who invited to go along with the tour as a roadie.
 The film has all sorts of anecdotes like Stone’s story that sound too good or coincidental to be true, and as soon as Michael Murphy pops up as Jack Tanner, his character from Robert Altman’s Tanner ’88, who reminisces about seeing the tour with Jimmy Carter, it becomes clear that Scorsese probably isn’t fact-checking these interviews.
 The mythical legend of the tour is what matters.

+Within the liberties and elements of outright fiction blended seamlessly and playfully throughout the film, a greater essay on memory emerges.
 Rolling Thunder Revue marks Scorsese’s third documentary with Dylan after The Last Waltz (1978) and No Direction Home (2003), and it’s arguably the deepest he’s probed a subject in one of his non-fiction films.
 An ambitious and sprawling musical odyssey, it’s a reinvention of sorts for Scorsese just as the Rolling Thunder Revue was for Dylan.
 It’s everything one wants a great music documentary to be as gives audiences an unforgettable concert, but also unpacks the stories that make the music so legendary.
 As a Bob Dylan film, it lets audiences experience his unique tour, but as a Martin Scorsese picture, it’s one hell of a movie.